Sri Mariamman Temple, Medan: Architecture

 The temple is surrounded by walls, with the height of 2.5 meters.
-In the front, there is the entrance to the Temple of Arca Tuwarasakti and reliefs and statue of Lord Shiva above the entrance.
-Tuwarasakti is described as a woman, because it is the guardian of goddess Mariamman as well.
-She has a beautiful face, with four arms that carry a trident, mace and pasa and hand attitude counts a warning.
+In the front is the entrance to the Temple of Arca Tuwarasakti; reliefs and a statue of Lord Shiva are above the entrance.
+Tuwarasakti is described as a woman, because she is the guardian of goddess Mariamman as well.
+She has a beautiful face, with four arms that carry a trident, mace and pasa, and a hand attitude that counts a warning.

 On the front wall to the right there is a statue of Lakshmi.
 The statue in the middle, is the statue of the Hindu priest, depicted as wearing a turban, having a thick mustache, as a typology of the Tamil people.
 On the front wall, in the left, there is a statue of Parvathi.
 The Parvathi statue is two armed with one hand holding a water pot.

 There are three chambers inside the temple where worship takes places.
-In the chambers, there are several statues, representing Lord Vishnu, Siva and Brahma.
+In the chambers, there are several statues, representing Vishnu, Siva and Brahma.
 There are many unique ornaments in the temple, including statues that make the temple more beautiful.